Correia-jpv/fucking-awesome-angular/README.md

 * [ng](https://github.com/bitfiber/ng) - An Angular-specific extension of [@bitfiber/rx](https://github.com/bitfiber/rx) built on top of RxJS, designed to manage reactive state, asynchronous workflows, and events in Angular applications.
 It provides a structured approach to handling complex data flows using emitters, states, groups, and stores, allowing seamless integration of various reactive sources like emitters, states, and observables.
 * [ngx-crud](https://github.com/henryruhs/ngx-crud) - CRUD services in Angular with effortless aborting, caching and observing.
 * [ngx-simple-state-manager](https://github.com/notnikola1/ngx-simple-state-manager) - Component-bound simple to handle state managment that is accessible application wide with type support and an observer to handle any reactive state changes if and when needed.
+* [ngx-state-machine](https://github.com/state-management/ngx-state-machine) -  An Angular wrapper for the [simple-state-machine](https://www.npmjs.com/package/@state-management/simple-state-machine) library.
+It integrates the state machine into Angular applications by making the `StateMachine` injectable as a service.

 #### Storage